markdohle/week-18/README.md

   const Link       = ReactRouterDOM.Link;
   const HashRouter = ReactRouterDOM.HashRouter;
   ```
 Add return tags: HashRouter and define the path for links to all the child components.
 Include a horizontal rule to separate content at the top of the page from where the components are loaded.
 Map the path for each component.
 Use ```--```to separate the links when there are no styles defined.
 Finally, load the Spa component into root so that it lands in the html.

+Why does the Home component stay when I click on the about link?
+It has to do with the path being defined with "exact".
   ```
   <HashRouter>
   <div>